-In 2005, I bought my first Mac mini.
-It had 1.25 Ghz G3 processor, like, 256 Mb of RAM and a 40 Gb HDD.
+the In 2005, I bought my first Mac mini.
+It had 1.25 Ghz G3 processor, like, 256 Mb of RAM, and a 40 Gb HDD.
 At the moment, it was the most exciting device I’ve ever owned.
 Mac OS X was such a blow of fresh air after Windows XP!
 It was well-designed, friendly, relatively fast, quiet.
 It had all the apps I wanted to use, and since I’ve never been a gamer, lack of gaming titles didn’t bother me at all.
 I was in love with Apple.
 In the years since, I owned a bunch of Macbooks, a couple of iMacs, all kinds of iPhones, iPads, and a pair of Apple Watches.
 My family is a full Apple house.

-Apple of 2005 is not the same company as Apple in 2019.
+Apple of 2005 is not the same company like Apple in 2019.
 I’m not going to get into everything that makes Apple of 2019 into a Microsoft of 2005, and it’s not fair to compare them one to one, still, I’m convinced that these two have way more in common these days then they are different.
 Anyway, I’m not here to start another holy war, I’m just documenting my journey.

-I’ve been thinking about leaving Apple ecosystem for a while now.
+I’ve been thinking about leaving the Apple ecosystem for a while now.
 Apple has been slow to innovate or even uphold any level of quality of their laptops.
 In late 2016 I bought the latest and presumably the greatest MacBook Pro with TouchBar, and I had never been so disappointed in any Apple product, and possibly, in any piece of technology in a very long while.
-TouchBar is an unusable gimmick which replaced perfectly good function keys.
+TouchBar is an unusable gimmick that replaced perfectly good function keys.
 The butterfly keyboard is by far, the very worst keyboard I’ve ever seen or used in my entire life (not to mention that I had to replace it twice because it’s constantly breaking due to its poor design).
-The computer is slow as heck (my bad, I could only afford 8 gigs of RAM), holds charge for like 2 hours of light web browsing, tops, only has these stupid USB-C ports, doesn’t have an SD-card reader, has a relatively meh screen by today standards, no graphic card to speak of, and doesn’t support touch.
+The computer is slow as heck (my bad, I could only afford 8 gigs of RAM), holds the charge for like 2 hours of light web browsing, tops, only has these stupid USB-C ports, doesn’t have an SD-card reader, has a relatively meh screen by today standards, no graphic card to speak of, and doesn’t support touch.
 Its operating system and applications are stale at best, and the day when Apple prevents any non-Apple-App-Store software from running on their laptops is closer than you think.
 You can service literally zero components of a computer that you (presumably) own.

 Now that I’ve got it out of my system, let’s get to the real reason: Apple is boring as hell.
-I remember when they were on the forefront of things, now they are just a fashion brand of mediocre tech and status quo.
-All interesting things in tech industry are happening elsewhere, and it’s been like this for a while now.
+I remember when they were at the forefront of things, now they are just a fashion brand of mediocre tech and status quo.
+All interesting things in the tech industry are happening elsewhere, and it’s been like this for a while now.

-I want adventure.
-I want the new stuff.
+I want an adventure.
+I want new stuff.
 I want the cutting edge.
 I want round pegs in the square holes.
 I want to be with the misfits, the crazy ones.
 With the ones who see things differently.

 To this day, I haven’t had any serious day-to-day experience with Linux.
 I use Windows 10 at work, and it’s a pretty ok system, but it’s not something I want to deal with in my personal life for a variety of reasons (from the fact that direction may and will change, and you have no input, to the fact that you get system “as is”, and it always be like that.)